keratagpro/tagpro-analytics-bulk-download/README.md

 # @keratagpro/tagpro-analytics-bulk-download

-Downloads matches in bulk from tagpro.eu.
-Converts the results to [jsonlines](https://jsonlines.org/) and compresses them with gzip by default.
+Downloads matches in bulk from [tagpro.eu](https://tagpro.eu/?science).
+Converts the results to [JSONlines](https://jsonlines.org/) and compresses them with gzip by default.

 ## Install